 - Denial of access to car parks or refuse areas

 - Removal of the member from a block insurance policy, or

 - Addition of interest onto the service charge debt.

 Some of these penalties may depend on the terms of contract/lease in question, but in reality it is practically and legally very difficult to deny services to non-paying members.

-Some OMCs may seek to name and shame non-paying members, for example by publishing a list of delinquent members at the OMC’s AGM.
+Some OMCs may seek to name and shame non-paying members, for example by publishing a list of delinquent members at the OMC’s AGM, though obviously GDPR issues may arise.
 Separately, the non-paying member may also be denied the right to vote at those AGMs, though this sanction is rarely successful.

 Will Legal Action Help?

 Traditional debt enforcement through the legal system is often not an effective remedy for the OMC.
 Unlike the delivery of goods annual service charges are a recurring debt, owed by the member to the OMC.
 If an OMC sues a member for the arrears of service charges, the next annual charge may well have fallen due by the time the OMC obtains judgment.
 The OMC may then face the scenario of starting litigation once again for those new charges.
 Also, service charges are deemed to be contract debts and as such are subject to the Statute of Limitations 1957.
 This means that the annual service charges may become statute-barred and legal action may not be possibl.
 This occurs after 6 years from the time when they became due, unless there is a written acknowledgement from the debtor or a part-payment in the interim.